BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Uncentered Whitening Matrices

-In this section, we provide more details about how the uncentered whitening matrices are obtained.
-We first begin with a discussion on past work.
+We now provide more details about how the uncentered whitening matrices are obtained.
+We first begin with a discussion of past work.

-The naive option to obtain an uncentered whitening matrix is to use the Cholesky decomposition of the second moments, as explained in \citep{wang2025svdllm}.
+The naive option to obtain an uncentered whitening matrix is to use the Cholesky decomposition of the second-moment matrix, as explained in \citet{wang2025svdllm}.
 An issue is that we cannot compute it in the case of singular positive-semidefinite matrices.
-In their implementation \footnote{\url{https://github.com/AIoT-MLSys-Lab/SVD-LLM}}, they address this issue by perturbing the matrix with random noise.
-Later, in \citet{wang2025svdllmv2optimizingsingular}, the authors note this issue and propose the usage of an SVD-based whitening matrix, which supports data living in a subspace (although their analysis does not seem to cover this).
-Nevertheless, they show slight end-to-end accuracy gains coming from the SVD-based whitening.
+In their implementation\footnote{\url{https://github.com/AIoT-MLSys-Lab/SVD-LLM}}, they address this issue by adding a diagonal shift.
+Later, in \citet{wang2025svdllmv2optimizingsingular}, the authors note this issue and propose the use of an SVD-based whitening matrix, which can be used to support data residing in a subspace, although their analysis does not seem to cover this case (at the time of writing, the SVD-LLM V2 code has not been released).
+Nevertheless, they report slight end-to-end accuracy gains coming from the SVD-based whitening.

-As noted in the main text, we use an eigendecomposition-based scheme, implemented in practice through the $\mathsf{eigh}$ routine in PyTorch (a routine that obtains the eigenvalues and eigenvectors of a Hermitian (symmetric in the case of $\mathbb{R}$) matrix, and is usually faster than calling the corresponding generic eigendecomposition routine).
-First, we show that the eigendecomposition scheme is a valid approach.
+As noted in \cref{subsec:whitening_matrices}, we use an eigendecomposition-based scheme, implemented in practice through the $\mathsf{eigh}$ routine in PyTorch (a routine that obtains the eigenvalues and eigenvectors of a Hermitian (symmetric in the case of $\mathbb{R}$) matrix, and is usually faster than calling the corresponding generic eigendecomposition routine).
+For notational convenience, we assume the eigenpairs are ordered so that the positive eigenvalues appear first.
+In implementation, this ordering is unnecessary because the construction and subsequent computations are invariant to a simultaneous permutation of the whitening coordinates.

-Recall that, for a single group $g$, with $\mX = \ExprInp(\tX)_g \in \Rspace{N, I}$ we compute
+Recall that, for a single group $g$, with $\mX = \ExprInp(\tX)_g \in \Rspace{N, I}$, we compute

 and set

 where

 It is easy to show that it satisfies our definition.
 It follows that